-From the ticket machine in the car park, with the Park wall on your left, walk through the gap in the low fence and continue down the grass path (keeping the wall to your left).
+From the ticket machine in the car park and with the Park wall on your left, walk through the gap in the low fence and continue down the grass path (keeping the wall to your left).
 Of note are the mature specimens of English oak (Quercus robur), beech (Fagus sylvatica) and aspen (Populus tremula) in the woodland surrounding the car park.
-As you reach the open parkland notice to your left the trees bordering the park wall laid out initially in Brown’s time to obscure the wall and make the parkland seem more expansive and connected to the surrounding landscape.
-After approximately 500m trees also start on the right of the path, shortly you will find a stone square in the centre of the path, turn left and walk toward the wall.
+As you reach the open parkland notice to your left, the trees bordering the park wall laid out initially in Brown’s time to obscure the wall and make the parkland seem more expansive and connected to the surrounding landscape.
+After approximately 500m. trees will also start on the right of the path.
+Shortly you will find a stone square in the centre of the path, turn left and walk toward the wall.
 Here you will find an English oak with a plaque behind it on the wall declaring it to be the Beelzebub Oak.

 An oak is shown on maps as far back as 1779 when it marked the parish boundary.
 The girth of the current oak gives its age as approximately 250 years old, so the oak we see today is probably a replacement.
 It has been suggested the oak is so named because the land beyond the parish boundary was considered spiritually suspect!